salman-accuknox/secret-scan-action/README.md

 ### Direct Push: Scans the pushed branch (e.g., dev, prod, etc.).
 ### Pull Requests: Scans only the PR source branch to check for secrets.
-The action is fully generic now and allows users to dynamically scan any branch without hardcoding dev as default.
+The action is fully generic now and allows users to dynamically scan any branch without hardcoding any.

 ## Inputs